Follow Italianism

 Don't count on taxis – or Uber

-Taxis in cities like Milan, Roma and Naples are already scarce on normal days.
-During a strike, waits can reach 40 minutes or more.
+Taxis in cities like Milan, Rome, and Naples are already scarce on normal days.
+During a strike, the wait can be 40 minutes or more.

 Furthermore, the traditional Uber app doesn't operate in Italy.
 The app only serves to hail licensed taxis, which doesn't address the shortage.